alexdevero/alex-devero-blog/__drafts__/draft--value-of-this.md

 # Quick Guide To this Keyword In JavaScript: What this Is And When

-Many JavaScript developers try their best to avoid using `this` keyword.
+Many JavaScript developers try to avoid using the `this` keyword.
 One reason is because what `this` refers to changes.
-This quick guide will help you with it.
-You will learn what `this` keyword refers to in specific contexts and situations.
-This will help you predict what you can expect when you use it.<!--more-->
+This guide will help you with it.
+You will learn what `this` keyword refers to in specific contexts.
+This will make it easier for you to work with it and help you predict what to expect when you use it.<!--more-->
 <!--
 Table of Contents:
 -->